squirtle-squadron/cms/README.md

 post and then the second was for our pages.
 Once that was done and working on the back-end, we moved forward to the front-end.

   With the front end we broke it up a lot more.
+We started off programing as a group until we got a grasp of what were going to need.
+Once we were able to see make a definitive plan we broke up into teams of two again.
+We as teams broke up the ajax requests, the handlebars, and base html/css into two sections.
+Once each part was finished we came together as a team to discuss both sides and test them before we brought them together.